alanng10/class-lang/Docue/Article/Word/a.md

 Word "termal" has meaning that is terminal.

-Word "comma" has meaning that is command.
+Word "command" has meaning that is char list command.

 Word "red" has meaning that is color col.